How to add Jolt JNI to an existing project

 int numBpLayers = 1;

-// Define the mapping from object layers to broadphase layers:
+// Map both object layers to broadphase layer 0:

 Create a physics system